Alpe-Adria Cycle Path: Salzburg to Grado

 Things to know

-Self-guided cycling tours provide a personalized and flexible approach to cycling holidays, allowing you to explore at your own pace and adapt your route or schedule as you see fit.
-With our team taking care of all logistics such as accommodations, detailed itineraries, GPS routes, and 24/7 support, you can enjoy a stress-free, immersive experience that offers independence, customization, and authentic encounters with local culture.
+Self-guided cycling tours provide a personalized and flexible approach to cycling holidays.
+You can explore at your own pace and adapt your route or schedule as you see fit.
+Our team arranges all details, such as logistics, accommodations, detailed itineraries, GPS routes, and 24/7 support.
+Thus, you can enjoy a stress-free, immersive experience that offers independence, customization, and authentic encounters with local culture.

 We continuously strive to find the perfect fit for you.
 We work with multiple accommodation providers that meet our standards, but their availability can vary, especially during peak season.
 We can also tailor your holiday according to your preferences and budget, ensuring we find the most suitable solution for your taste.

 We recommend booking as early as possible.
-Many of our tours pass through popular tourist destinations where accommodation options are limited.
-The best choices often get booked for summer before spring arrives.
+Many of our tours pass through popular tourist destinations with limited accommodation options.
+The best-selling tours are often fully booked for the summer before spring arrives.

 The ease of accommodating dietary restrictions depends on their severity.
-Vegetarian options are fairly common in Austria, but vegan dishes can be challenging to find in rural areas or smaller towns.
-Please note that lunch stops are often at traditional establishments that may struggle to cater to special requests outside of their standard menu.
+Vegetarian options are usual in Austria, but vegan dishes can be challenging in rural areas or smaller towns.
+Please note that lunch stops are often at traditional establishments that may struggle to cater to special requests outside their standard menu.
 Keep this in mind during your trip.

 Most tours can proceed even in light rain, provided you dress appropriately.
-Summer afternoon thunderstorms are not uncommon in the peak months of summer, so early starts are recommended.
-If the weather appears to be particularly unfavorable, we can try to adjust the tour beforehand.
+Afternoon thunderstorms are common in the peak months of summer, so early starts are recommended.
+If the weather appears to be particularly unfavorable, we can adjust the tour beforehand.
+You will be in contact with our support in case last-minute changes are necessary.